Jazz Chisholm Player Props: Marlins vs. Braves

 Jazz Chisholm At The Plate

-- Chisholm has two doubles, a triple, five home runs and seven walks while batting .236.
+- Chisholm has two doubles, a triple, five home runs and eight walks while hitting .239.

-- He has hit a home run in 17.2% of his games this season, and 4.2% of his trips to the plate.
+- Looking at the 30 games he has played this year, he's hit a home run in five of them (16.7%), and in 4.1% of his trips to the plate.

-- In 10 of 29 games this year, he has scored, including multiple runs once.
+- In 10 of 30 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.